Afrolumens Project home pageEnslavement

 Occupation:

-Notes: he slave Sil was registered at Lancaster and recorded by the clerk there as "Louden, John of Northumberland County, by his Attorney Nathaniel Barber of" Northumberland County.
-It is not explained why John Loudon's slave is registered in Lancaster County.
+Notes: The enslaved girl Sil was registered at Lancaster and recorded by the clerk there as "Louden, John of Northumberland County, by his Attorney Nathaniel Barber of" Northumberland County.
+It is not explained why John Loudon's enslaved person is registered in Lancaster County.
 Registration is "by his Attorney Nathaniel Barber."

 Sex: Female